-Claim: He hid out on Rabbit Island.
+Tradition: He hid out on Rabbit Island.

-Claim: He would frequent the tavern at Quaker Bridge.
+Tradition: He would frequent the tavern at Quaker Bridge.

 It is said that Mulliner had a penchant for drinking, singing and dancing and that he and his men would frequent the taverns throughout the Pines.
 Allegedly, Mulliner had a habit of taking the hand of the prettiest woman in the building and dancing with her.
 Her significant other, if present, would scarcely protest out of fear of Mulliner and his gang, who apparently were reputed to be prone to violence.
 It is often suggested that one such tavern visited by Mulliner was the Quaker Bridge Hotel (or Thompson’s Tavern), but this cannot be true.
 It wasn’t until 1809, nearly 30 years after Mulliner’s death, that the first application for the tavern license was submitted.
 However, his reputation as being violent is not without historical support.
 In November 1780, he was called to trial for his actions on September 30th of the same year when “Joseph Mulliner, mariner, did beat and ill-treat” a man named John Wood.

-Claim: He was arrested at the Indian Cabin Mill Inn in Nesco.
+Tradition: He was arrested at the Indian Cabin Mill Inn in Nesco.

 There is a blue sign in front of an old house along Route 542 in Nesco that reads: “Indian Cabin Mill Inn.
 Joe Mulliner noted refugee-Tory-outlaw captured here in 1781.
 Renamed Union Hotel in 1861.”
 The sign is incorrect on two levels.
 Mulliner was probably arrested either in Monmouth County or off the coast of Monmouth County, as indicated by Sir Henry Clinton, who reported that Mulliner was first taken to Freehold and then later transferred to Burlington County.
 The Scots Magazine (which happens to be the oldest magazine in the world still in publication) echoed Clinton’s report: “Joseph Mullener, an associated Loyalist, and captain of a whale boat privateer, was taken by the rebels in 1781, carried to Freehold, removed to Burlington, tried and executed, not withstanding he produced his commission as Captain of the said privateer at his trial.”